GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 Now that we have our `perform` created, we need to tell Simulato the expected effects of the action.
 This is done in the `effects` function of our action.
 This will tell Simulato how we want to change the expected state of our system.
 In our current example, the only thing in our state is the entryComponent, `navigateToTestSite`, that was automatically created with an empty object for its state.
 Since we no longer care about the state of our entry component, we can remove that from the expected state with either `expectedState.delete('navigateToTestSite')` or more simply `expectedState.clear()` which will delete everything from the state (which is just `navigateToTestSite` at this point).

 In the [previous section](/tutorial-first-component/) of the tutorial, we created a component `MainSiteLayout`.
 We know when we navigate to the test site, we land on a page with the header, the same header we modeled in `MainSiteLayout`.
-As such we want to create and add this component to the expected state as the effect for navigating to the site using `expectedState.createAndAddComponent()`.
+As such, we want to create and add this component to the expected state as the effect for navigating to the site using `expectedState.createAndAddComponent()`.
 More documentation about the expected state can be found [here](/expected-state/).

 ```
 'use strict'